life-itself/community/vault/ouroboros-residency.md

 In the residencies we will consciously move beyond the transformational dynamic of being withness to create what we describe as an “in-formational” space.

+This residency is the first in a series of three.  residencies.
+Participants can choose to participate in one, two or all three residencies.
 For Ouroboros #1 and Ouroboros #2 we will be intentionally dividing the group into male and female for periods during the residency.

 The purpose of selecting this structure in Ouroboros #1 and Ouroboros #2 is to use the division as a metaphor for the existing patriarchal structures and so that as a group we are informed from within those structures.